jitpack/jitpack.io/BUILDING.md

 # Guide to building projects

-JitPack currently can build **Gradle**, **Maven** and **Sbt** projects.
+JitPack currently can build **Gradle**, **Maven**, **Sbt** and **Leiningen** projects.
 Support for other build frameworks is coming later on.

-If the project has a build.gradle file then it will be built using Gradle otherwise JitPack will look for a pom.xml or a build.sbt file.
+If the project has a build.gradle file then it will be built using Gradle otherwise JitPack will look for a pom.xml, build.sbt or project.clj file.
 The build.gradle file can also be located in a subfolder.

 ## Gradle projects